rustwasm/wasm-bindgen/guide/src/cli-reference.md

   JS file, but this flag will disable generating this TypeScript file.

-* `--debug`: generates a bit more JS and wasm in "debug mode" to help catch programmer errors, but this output isn't intended to be shipped to production
+* `--debug`: generates a bit more JS and wasm in "debug mode" to help catch programmer errors, but this output isn't intended to be shipped to production.